Kong/kong/UPGRADE.md

 - Removed the `transparent` property.
 - Removed the Sidecar Injector plugin which was used for service mesh.
 - The **Nginx configuration file has changed**, which means that you need to update it if you are using a custom template.
-Changes were made to address the `upstream_keepalive` change, the new gRPC support, and to make `ssl_protocols` load via injected directives.
+Changes were made to improve stream mode support and to make the Nginx injections system more powerful so that custom templates are less of a necessity.
 The changes are detailed in a diff included below.
   - :warning: Note that the `kong_cache` shm was split into two
     shms: `kong_core_cache` and `kong_cache`.
 If you are using a custom Nginx template, make sure core cache shared dictionaries